Are Coconuts Safe For Your Kid?

 Coconuts are consumed on a large scale in India every year.
 The surplus production makes it a natural choice as an ingredient, which is why it is widely used in Indian cuisine in its raw form, for its milk and as oil.
 In fact, a survey conducted by the Coconut Development Board says production for the agricultural year 2016-2017 in the country was estimated at a huge 20,789 million nuts.

 Coconut has also gained superfood status in the year 2011.
 However, a Harvard professor begs to differ.
 In fact, she has gone one step further and has labelled coconut oil as ‘pure poison’.
 In a widely shared video, titled 'Coconut Oil and Other Nutritional Errors', Professor Karin Michels states that coconut oil contains a high amount of saturated fat, which can lead to high cholesterol and heart disease.

-But, how can we be sure that coconut is good for children?
+So, if coconut oil is bad for health, can we be sure that giving coconut water or coconut milk is safe for children?
 We explore…

 Many people mistake coconut to be a nut because of the name and think that it can cause allergies in children.
-The article, Giving Coconut Water To Babies, published in Being The Parent, states that this is not entirely correct.
+However, this is not entirely correct.
 In fact, coconuts grow on coconut trees, which are a part of the palm family and are considered to be fruits.
-Can I Give My Baby Coconut? claims that allergy from coconuts is rare, but you should always consult your paediatrician before giving your child coconut and its related products.

-Out of all the edible parts of a coconut, only its water can be given to babies who are above the age of 6 months, according to Being The Parent.
+Out of all the edible parts of the coconut, only its water can be given to babies who are above 6 months of age.
 Other forms of coconut like the flesh can be difficult to chew and digest, and can pose a choking risk to children.
 So, until your baby is grown enough and comfortable with solids, stick to liquid forms such as milk and water.